Faro (card game): Procedure

-Certain advantages were reserved to the banker: if he drew a doublet, that is, two equal cards, he won half of the stakes placed upon the card equal to the doublet.
+Certain advantages were reserved to the banker: if they drew a doublet, that is, two equal cards, they won half of the stakes placed upon the card equal to the doublet.
 These and the advantage from the odds on the turn bet provided a slight financial advantage to the dealer or the house.

 A device called a "casekeep" was employed to assist the players and prevent dealer cheating by counting cards.
 The casekeep resembled an abacus, with one spindle for each card denomination, with four counters on each spindle.
 As a card was played, either winning or losing, one of four counters would be moved to indicate that a card of that denomination had been played.
 This allowed players to plan their bets by keeping track of what cards remained available in the dealing box.
 The operator of the case keep is called the "casekeeper" or, colloquially in the American West, the "coffin driver".